+To support learning and valuable classroom time, we urge parents to align family vacations and other events for which students must miss school with the school calendar.
 If an extended student absence is anticipated, we ask that the parents and/or guardians notify the Assistant Head of School.
 It is the responsibility of the student to make up all missed assignments after any absence, planned or unplanned.
-Planned absences for family trips and vacations are highly discouraged, will affect the student's ability to keep up with the work of the classroom and may affect the student's final grade.
-Please see section below concerning the Academy's makeup policy.
+The Academy program is very rigorous, so absences of any length are likely to jeopardize academic performance.
+Students are, therefore, required to always attend all classes.
+If this is not possible, students are required to complete all the assigned make-up work.
+Please see the section below concerning the Academy's makeup policy.